codefordurham/affordablehousing/README.md

 Additional information on how to process these data sets go to the <a href="https://github.com/codefordurham/datahub-dw">datahub data wrangling GitHub repository</a>.

 This application is currently configured to access data through a <a href="http://www.django-rest-framework.org/">Django Rest Framework (DRF)</a>.
-For more information to setup and running the DRF for this project, go to the <a href="https://github.com/codefordurham/datahub-be">datahub-be GitHub repository</a>.
+For more information on how to setup and running the DRF for this project, go to the <a href="https://github.com/codefordurham/datahub-be">datahub-be GitHub repository</a>.

 Along with Vue, this application also utilizes the <a href="http://quasar-framework.org/">Quasar Framework</a>. further information on how to run setup and run a Quasar project is listed below.